Virgin Media Logo

 Virgin Media Emblem

-Despite frequent and radical updates, the emblem has always had a stable shape and looked like a sign of infinity.
-The stylized symbol serves as the basis for the rest of the details.
-It denotes the reliability and consistency of Virgin Media, shows the stability of the connection.
-Its purpose is to build confidence in the services of a telecommunications organization.
+Despite frequent and radical updates, the emblem has always retained a stable shape and has remained a sign of infinity.
+The stylized symbol serves as the basis for the remaining details.
+It denotes Virgin Media’s reliability and consistency, reflecting the stability of the connection.
+Its purpose is to build confidence in a telecommunications organization’s services.

 A non-existent font is used for the word “Virgin.”
-It looks like the author of the logo has drawn the lettering by hand with one of the graphic tools (brush).
+It looks like the logo’s lettering was drawn by hand with a graphic tool (a brush).
 The lettering in the word “media” resembles the Stolzl Medium typeface, but only with rounded corners.

 Virgin Media Symbol